ocupop/hawaiitax/src/_resources/hiaccounting-provides-full-scale-tax-services.md

 ### Ready to talk about your tax needs?

-We provide a free initial meeting to learn more about you and your companies needs, to identify all tax savings opportunities.&nbsp;

-***Give our Tax Experts a call today at 808.529.9990\!***
+We provide a free call to learn more about you and your needs, to identify all tax savings opportunities. ***Call us today at 808.529.9990\!***